Ian Gallagher: Reception

 Several critics have praised Ian's dynamic with Lip.
 Reviewing the pilot episode, Sarah Hughes of The Independent wrote that their relationship was a highlight of the UK series, and proved just as effective in the US adaptation.
 She additionally commended Monaghan's portrayal for providing "one of the more nuanced depictions of a gay teenager to be seen on US TV."
 In a generally unfavorable review of the series, Variety's Brian Lowry assessed that "what little soul it possesses" is derived from the Ian–Lip relationship.
 Matthew Gilbert of The Boston Globe called Monaghan "extraordinary", and wrote: "The moments when Lip confronts Ian about his sexuality are remarkably honest and refreshing, as they each slowly realize they don't need to play out predictably hostile roles."
 In contrast, Mary McNamara of the Los Angeles Times opined that their relationship "borders on treacle".
 The gay-interest media outlet AfterElton.com cited Monaghan's portrayal of Ian in naming him a "breakout actor" for 2011.
 In 2014, Hollywood.com named Ian Gallagher in their list of "Favorite LGBTQ Characters on TV".

-In 2015, Monaghan received a Critic's Choice Award for Best Supporting Actor in a Comedy Series.
+In 2015, Monaghan received a nomination for the Critic's Choice Award for Best Supporting Actor in a Comedy Series.